-Tamdhu distillery was founded in 1897 by a consortium of local merchants and whisky blenders.
+Tamdhu distillery was founded in 1897 by a consortium of merchants and whisky blenders.
 They sought out the services of local architect, Charles Doig, in order to design the distillery for them.
-Doig’s name has since become forever linked with scotch whisky and the distilleries that make it.
+Doig’s name has since become forever linked with scotch whisky and the distilleries that produce it.

 Charles Doig was born on a farm in Angus in 1855 and learned the trade of an architect at a local firm when he left school aged 15.
 In 1882 he moved to Elgin to work for a Land Surveyor and this placed him in a prime position to capitalise on a boom in the Speyside whisky industry.
 By 1890 he had set up his own practice, specialising in building distilleries.
 However Doig didn’t just design the structure, he also designed the equipment therein, Pot Stills included.

 Perhaps Doig’s most famous design, and what he is remembered for, is his ventilator system – recognisable as the Pagoda roof on distilleries.
 The design allowed for much better smoke extraction from the in-house kiln and has become utterly synonymous with the look of scotch whisky distilleries, to the point that some newer distilleries like Arran have Pagoda’s on the roof despite never having had a kiln.
 In total, Charles Doig was involved with the development of some 56 distilleries.
 Amongst them Dailuaine, where he pioneered his ventilator, Tamdhu, Speyburn, Aberlour, and Dufftown and up to Pulteney in Wick and to Highland Park in Orkney, Talisker in Skye and Laphroaig, Ardbeg and Caol Ila on Islay.
 When Alfred Barnard visited Tamdhu he described it as ‘perhaps the most efficient of it’s era’ a credit, surely, to the man who designed it.